vincentbernat/dashkiosk/README.md

 The web application is pretty simple.
 It connects to the node.js server using the WebSocket protocol and waits for the server to tell which URL to display.
-The URL is displayed in a fullscreen seamless iframe.
+The URL is displayed in a fullscreen iframe.
 When a new URL is requested, a new iframe is built but hidden offscreen.
 Only when the site has been loaded (and optionnaly told the web app that is ready, see below), the iframe is shown and the